Homemade Cat Food – 3 DIY Recipes That Are Healthy for Cats!

 - lamb

-- This mineral contributes to the circulation of electrolytes through a cat's body.
+- This mineral supports electrolyte circulation in a cat’s body.

 Vitamins

-- Vitamins are also instrumental for a cat’s health and can usually be found in the raw materials from your cat’s food this is why it’s essential to strike a balance between the various ingredients you feed your cat.
+Vitamins are also instrumental in a cat’s health.
+They can usually be found in the raw materials of your cat’s food.
+This is why it’s essential to strike a balance between the various ingredients you feed your cat.

-- Vitamin D will play a vital part in the normal functioning of the muscles, nerves, and bones.
-This vitamin is essential for the absorbing of potassium.
+- Vitamin D plays a vital part in the normal functioning of the muscles, nerves, and bones.
+This vitamin is essential for potassium absorption.
 Vitamin D should not be consumed in excess by your cat, however, as it can result in poisoning.

 - Healthier skin and coat